thierrymoudiki/thierrymoudiki.github.io/_posts/2024-04-01-learningmachine-python.md

 </a>
 </span>

-I talked about `learningmachine` -- a package for machine learning witj uncertainty quantification and interpretatbility -- [last week](https://thierrymoudiki.github.io/blog/2024/03/25/r/learningmachine) in #131.
+I talked about `learningmachine` -- a package for machine learning with uncertainty quantification and interpretatbility -- [last week](https://thierrymoudiki.github.io/blog/2024/03/25/r/learningmachine) in #131.
 **Here comes the Python version!**

 Keep in mind that `learningmachine` is still experimental, probably with some quirks (because achieving this level of abstraction required some effort), with no beautiful documentation, but you can already tinker it and do advanced analysis, as shown below.